dfederlein/vagrant-tower/README.md

 Running the Demo
 ----------------

-Now you can log into AWX at https://192.168.251.10 or the IP you have specified.
-Further information about AWX can be found here: http://www.ansible.com/tower  (User guide can be downloaded from that webpage.)
+Now you can log into tower at https://192.168.251.10 or the IP you have specified.
+Further information about tower can be found here: http://www.ansible.com/tower  (User guide can be downloaded from that webpage.)

-The user to log in as is:
+The admin user to log in as is:

 User: admin
 Password: password

+The standard user to log in as is:

+User: demo1
+Password: Password1!

-Once you have logged in, you can create your Organization, Users, Teams, Inventories and Credentials.
-When creating Projects, you will be able to select the example lamp_haproxy playbook project folder (initial deploy of demo places that for you.)
-To import the provided host inventory from CLI to AWX, log into the awx host, su to root and run the following commands:
+Once you have logged in Organization, Users, Teams, Inventories and Credentials should be prepopulated.
+If logged in as the admin user, you will also find Projects populated with the examples and job templates ready to run.
+If you changed the ip networking of the Vagrant boxes in the playbook as described above, you will need to reimport the inventory with your modified inventory file.
+To re-import the host inventory from CLI to tower run the following commands:

 ```
 vagrant ssh tower
 sudo su -
-awx-manage inventory_import --source=/etc/ansible/hosts --inventory-name=(your created inventory name)
+awx-manage inventory_import --source=/etc/ansible/hosts --inventory-name=Vagrant --overwrite
 ```

+Note: This file is placed by the tower role, then imported via the same playbook role task list.
+If you change the file there before you run this demo, this will be automatic.
+The above command is only needed if you change host IP address or host variable information within the /etc/ansible/hosts file and wish to re-import that to Tower.

-To use the ansible CLI on the awx host:
+To use the ansible CLI on the tower host:
 ```
 vagrant ssh tower
 ```

 Located in /home/vagrant/playbooks are playbooks taken from https://github.com/ansible/ansible-examples.
 This demo is designed to run these playbooks (though the included playbooks are modified somewhat from the canonical ansible repo.)
 From the ansible CLI you can modify then execute these playbooks as you see fit to learn more about ansible CLI.

-Additionally, all playbooks from the ansible-examples repo ( https://github.com/ansible/ansible-examples ) have been added to /var/lib/awx/projects/ so you can use them when creating projects and job templates in Tower.
+Additionally, playbooks from the ansible-examples repo ( https://github.com/ansible/ansible-examples ) have been added to /var/lib/awx/projects/ so you can use them when creating projects and job templates in Tower.

 (NOTE: Included playbooks were adapted to work with this vagrant demo.
 You can view them at my fork of the originals: https://github.com/dfederlein/ansible-examples )

+NOTE: In order to run these playbooks, a variable called uservar must be set.
+This is to allow for vagrant boxes where the remote ssh user is vagrant, as well as amazon AMI/Rackspace images using another ssh user.
+See below for CLI use.

 For example, you can deploy lamp_haproxy as a stack of 5 machines (1 load balancer, 2 web servers, 1 DB server, 1 nagios server):
 ```
 cd /home/vagrant/playbooks/lamp_haproxy/
-ansible-playbook site.yml
+ansible-playbook site.yml -e "uservar=vagrant"
 ```

-Further material to get you started in ansible CLI can be found in this PDF: http://releases.ansible.com/ansible-tower/docs/tower_user_guide-latest.pdf
+Further material to get you started in ansible Tower can be found in this PDF: http://releases.ansible.com/ansible-tower/docs/tower_user_guide-latest.pdf

+You can also gain a wealth of knowledge about Ansible CLI at http://docs.ansible.com

 **TROUBLESHOOTING**